Investigational New Drugs and Biologics

 • Maintaining adequate records of the disposition of the investigational drug/biologic, including dates of dispensing, quantity currently maintained for dispensing, and amount of the investigational product dispensed to participants.

-• Returning any unused supplies of the investigational drug/biologic to the study sponsor, or otherwise provide for disposition of the unused supplies as directed by the sponsor if the investigation is terminated, suspended, discontinued or completed.
+• Returning any unused supplies of the investigational drug/biologic to the study sponsor, or otherwise provide for disposition of the unused supplies as directed by the sponsor if the investigation is terminated, suspended, discontinued, or completed.

 • If the investigational drug is subject to the Controlled Substances Act, taking adequate precautions, to prevent theft or diversion of the substance into illegal channels of distribution.
-These precautions include: storage of the investigational drug in a securely locked, substantially constructed cabinet, or other securely locked, substantially constructed enclosure to which access is limited.
+These precautions include storage of the investigational drug in a securely locked, substantially constructed cabinet, or other securely locked, substantially constructed enclosure to which access is limited.

 The IRB has a sample Investigational Agent Accountability Record available.